 Even thought we take the greatest care to select the best organic wines, we cannot possibly rely just on our palate.
-We have plenty of experienced wine drinker and wine lovers as our customers so we have a permanent tasting display in-store to offer free wine tastings and collect feedback.
+We have plenty of experienced wine drinker and wine lovers as our customers so we offer wine tastings and collect feedback.
 Would you like to come over and have a chat with us about organic wine (or several)?
 Please do!
 We would be delighted to meet in person.

 Here is a small preview of our exciting sulphite free wine cases: